 Occasionally you will still get some twigs or other undesirables in your finished compost.
 If you really need super fine compost you may have to sift one more time with a hand-held sifter frame with a finer screen in it.

-5. Use in the garden or store for later
+5. Using compost in the garden or store compost for later use